 Here you are being the dutiful girlfriend who stuck by her man’s side while he went off to war to fight for our country.
 You did the upright and admirable thing and held down the home front.
 I bet any amount of money that you supported him emotionally while he was away.
-You sent letters, cards, and care packages to him for the entire eighteen months he was overseas.
+You sent letters, cards, and care packages to him for the entire eighteen months he was in Iraq.
 You didn’t even stray outside of your relationship.
 You remained faithful.
-Yet, this disease infested a**hole is having sex with lord knows who, and what, and comes back home and brings you a special package.
+Yet, this disease infested trifling a** dirty dog is having sex with lawd knows who, and what, and comes back home and brings you a special package.
 One you can’t get rid of it.

 This should be a lesson for all women out there.
-If your man is out of your life for a period of time, i.e., overseas, prison, or wherever, and he comes back into your life, girl, until you’ve both been tested for all diseases and have gotten a clean bill of health from your doctor, please do not engage in unprotected sex!
-Hell, don’t even engage in sex until you’ve both gotten your results back from the doctor.
+If your man is out of your life for a period of time, i.e., overseas, prison, or wherever, and he comes back into your life, girl, until you’ve both been tested for all diseases and have gotten a clean bill of health from your doctor, please use condoms.
+Or better yet, don’t engage in sex until your results return!!